jennyballif/jennyballif.github.io/_posts/2017-08-09-science-is-more-than-trivia-an-interview-with-leilanium.md

 <span class="image left" style="width:400px; max-width:50%"><img src="images/Patron/Leilanium/Leilanium.jpeg" alt="Patron 3 on the Periodic Table of Patrons - Leilanium" /></span>

 Leilanium is named in honor of Sarah Harris, who teaches electrical engineering at the University of Nevada, Las Vegas.
-In addition to being an #ActualLivingScientist, she is also the mother of three energetic children.
-This week she sat down with me for a quick interview:
+In addition to being an #ActualLivingScientist, she is also the mother of three energetic children, who were part of the inspiration behind her Patron card.

+This week, she sat down with me for a quick interview:

 **You’re in a field that doesn’t have a lot of women.
 How do people typically react when you tell them you’re an electrical engineer?**